-Plague is a disease caused by a dangerous bacterium.
+Plague is a disease caused by a bacteria called Yersinia pestis.
 It is spread by rodent flea bites and infected animals to humans and can develop into serious infection and death.
 Symptoms depend on how the patient was exposed, but the most common symptoms include fever, headache, chills, and weakness.
 Skin and other tissues may turn black and die, and pneumonia may also develop.